 The “fruitmen” are asked what it is they “cry.”
 This is the same kind of statement as was seen in the second stanza in which the pedlars are asked what it is they “call.”
 From these two statements, set apart by one stanza, a reader is able to imagine the sounds of the marketplace ringing out around the bazaar.
 The calls of different vendors would overlap, creating a chorus of products and desires.
 As an answer to this question the men respond that they “yell” out to the passing shoppers that they sell “Citron, pomegranate, and plum.”

-So far the poem has been appealing to one’s sense of sight and sound.
+So far ‘In The Bazaars of Hyderabad’ has been appealing to one’s sense of sight and sound.
 Now with the addition of food items, one is drawn in by their desire for beautiful produce and vibrant meals.
 It is also important that Naidu chose these three fruits.
 India is the largest producer of pomegranates and it is common to find “Citron” in traditional Indian medicine.
 It is used as a tonic to cure vomiting, skin diseases, and many other ailments.
 Lastly, there are the plums.
 They are present for the opposite reason of the other two fruits.
-They are rarer in India and are presented as a somewhat out of the ordinary find.
+They are rarer in India and are presented as a somewhat out-of-the-ordinary find.

 In the next two lines, the speaker asks the musicians present in the scene what it is they “play.”
 The response he gets is not one that defines the song, but the instruments needed to accomplish it.
 The musicians respond that they are playing the “Cithar” or sitar, a string instrument that originated from India.
 There is also a “sarangi” which is recognizable as a short-necked string instrument, also from India.
 Lastly, there is a drum, a more common musical instrument but no less important to the music being played.
 These lines, as well as those which follow, appeal to a reader’s auditory senses again.
 There is music in the instruments but also in the voices of the merchants and the chanting of the magicians.